Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Perks

-Forges gain access to new types of gear enhancements through their perks.
+Forges gain access to new types of weapon enhancements through their perks.

 | Attribute    | Perk                       | Requirement | Description                                                                           |
 | ------------ | -------------------------- | ----------- | ------------------------------------------------------------------------------------- |